OmarHamdi11/OmarHamdi11/README.md

 ## 🚀 About Me

+- 🌱 Passionate about building scalable and secure applications with Spring Boot

+- 💼 Skilled in RESTful APIs, Spring Security, JPA/Hibernate, and DTO design

+- **🎯 Goal:** Grow as a Junior Java Backend Developer

+- **📱 Side skills:** Mobile development with Flutter

 - 📚 **Student:** Currently studying Computer Science.
 - 📱 **Mobile App Developer:** Passionate about creating seamless and efficient mobile applications.
 - 🛠️ **Tech Stack:** Flutter, Dart, and exploring various other technologies.